 We've gone through the policies of each major U.S. airline, so you'll know the rules if your flight drops.

-As a general rule of thumb, as long as you haven't booked a basic economy fare, you can cancel and rebook your flight for free.
-If you booked with miles, you'll get all your miles back when you cancel and can use them to rebook.
-With cash flights, you'll typically end up with a credit for the difference rather than a refund.
+As a general rule of thumb, as long as you haven't booked a basic economy fare, you can re-price your fare.
+This sometimes involves canceling and rebooking your flight for free, or simply changing your flight right within your reservation.
+If you booked with miles, you'll get the difference in miles back, but for cash flights, you'll typically end up with a credit (unless you booked a refundable fare type).

 With Alaska's "Main" and "Premium" fares, you can cancel without being charged a fee and get a travel credit that you can use to rebook at the lower price.
 The remaining credit value can then be used on a future flight, up until the expiration date (although travel can take place up to 11 months later).